JWKKWJ123/exercise/README.md

 # extract_information.py
 Create a csv/excel file which include the information needed for the uploading of each scan
 Only **ScanPath, ScanLabel and ScanFormat** are needed beforehand, because these can be dataset specific, other information can all be extract based on **ScanPath**.
+Now the ScanFormat is split into: 'DICOM', 'nii', 'PAR' and 'REC'.

 # overview of scans.xlsx
 csv/excel file created by _extract_information.py_